syncfusion-content/xamarin-docs/Xamarin/Expander/Apperance.md

 # Appearance

-The Expander allows customizing appearance of the Icon, and provides different functionalities to the end-user.
+The Expander allows customizing appearance of the Icon, and provides various functionalities to the end-user.

 ## Header icon position